Saving for their children's higher education is perhaps the number one financial priority for parents in UAE.

 - UAE school fees 'second highest in the world': HSBC study

-- Educating child in UAE costs Dh1 million, says study - Khaleej Times
+- Educating a child in UAE costs Dh1 million, says study - Khaleej Times

 If you are like me, keen to choose and invest in the best education savings plan for your child(ren), then I would recommend considering the following;